shiftkey/scribble/docs/publish-documentation.md

 ## GitHub Pages

 Dependency: git
+Configuration:
+ - remote git repository to push code to
+ - HTTP: username/password permissions to repository (we don't want this in source control)
+ - SSH: key (this won't be in source control either)

 So I just spiked this pseduo-script together (the git bits work, the rest I'm less sure of).